The loneliest of D-Day remembrances is hit by pandemic

 It has also affected the younger generations who turn out every year to mark the occasion.
 Most have been barred from traveling to the windswept coasts of Normandy.

-It did not affect Ivan Thierry, 62, a local fisherman who catches seabass around the wrecks that still litter the seabed nearby.
+It did not affect Ivan Thierry, 62, a local fisherman who catches sea bass around the wrecks that still litter the seabed nearby.
 He was holding an American flag in tribute even before dawn.

 “There is not nobody here.
 Even if we are only a dozen, we are here to commemorate,” he said.